-Erding near Munich is home to Europe’s large spa complex.
+Erding near Munich is home to Europe’s largest spa complex.
 The spa includes a myriad of different areas across its generous 185,000 m² of floor space.
 The healing thermal water, which was discovered in 1983, fills almost all the pools within the spa.
 The water is procured from the Ardeo spring, transported up from a depth of 2350 metres, and contains both fluoride and sulphur.
 Since 2015, guests have been able to enjoy an extended stay at the spa thanks to the accommodation provided in Hotel Victory.
 The design for this “hotel ship” was inspired by the HMS Victory and it is moored next to the Venetian Palazzo, which also offers rooms to guests.

 The spa – R&R in tropical surroundings

 The spa is decorated with numerous tropical plants, giving a day at the leisure centre the feel of a long-haul holiday.
 And thanks to the glass dome crowning the main hall, the interior of the spa is generously flooded with daylight.
 If outside temperatures allow it, the dome can even be opened up.
 In the central area of the spa, a large indoor pool dominates the hall and this is a great place to unwind.
 It boasts numerous features including bubble loungers, a flow channel and a waterfall.
 The area around the main pool is also populated by a kids pool, a Kneipp pool, a brine grotto, mineral pool and much more besides.
 The spa garden, with its large sunbathing lawn and sandy beach, is a real favourite in summer.
 The open-air pool here boasts massage jets and bubble loungers.